 The problem with consumer culture

-Just to be clear, we’re not saying that all beauty products don’t work!
+Just to be clear, we’re not saying that all beauty product doesn’t work!

 Thus, here we’ll look at some fixes for some of the most egregious beauty ailments that we all face every day that won’t require you to buy a single product.